 The advice is out there.
 In books.
 On YouTube.
 On SlideShare.
 On blogs.
 But still crap presentations are the rule, not the exception.
 Why?
 It makes no sense.
 So I spent some time trying to make sense of it.
 Here’s what I think.

 Meeting room style presentations aren’t like conference room presentations.
 A gorgeous image and pithy caption are great at TED or a gadget launch.
 Try that when explaining your financial projections or marketing plan or science project and see what happens.
 The two types of presentation (ballroom and meeting room) share a critique of what’s wrong with too many bullet-points and awful design – but they don’t share the same solution.
-Following advice that works for a huge ballroom doesn’t always help when you are presenting in a meeting room.
+As I mention in this blog post, following advice that works for a huge ballroom doesn’t always help when you are presenting in a meeting room.
 So people feel like they have been misled, and then just default to what they did before.

 If your boss or customer or lecturer or peers all do things a certain way, that’s a ready-made excuse.
 Organisations have cultures.
 The ‘ways things are done here’.
 In most company meeting rooms, presentations are done really badly.
 Cultural change is hard.
 And cultural change driven by one mid-level manager is a scary prospect and might seem like a path to ridicule.